rxavier/econuy/README.md

 ### unrar libraries

 The [patool](https://github.com/wummel/patool) package is used in order to access data provided in `.rar` format.
 This package requires that you have the `unrar` binaries in your system, which in most cases you should already have.
-You can can get them from [here](https://www.rarlab.com/rar_add.htm) if you don't.
+You can get them from [here](https://www.rarlab.com/rar_add.htm) if you don't.

 ----